Limited Run Games: Formation and early years (2015–2017)

 Fairhurst and Bogart established Limited Run Games as a division of Mighty Rabbit Studios, then based in Cary, North Carolina.
 The company released Breach & Clear alongside the launch of its website on October 29, 2015.
 Limited Run Games sought to test the market response with this release, and it sold out in 108 minutes.
 The company consequently followed up Breach & Clear with Saturday Morning RPG, also developed by Mighty Rabbit Studios.
 During this time, the company worked with Fairhurst and Bogart as its only employees.
 Distribution was handled from Mighty Rabbit Studios's offices, with some of the studio's staffers helping to prepare shipments.
-Forgoing retail outlets allowed Limited Run Games to avoid applying for expensive content ratings from the Entertainment Software Rating Board (ESRB).
+Forgoing retail outlets allowed Limited Run Games to avoid applying for expensive content ratings from the Entertainment Software Rating Board (ESRB) for each release.

 The first third-party game released by Limited Run Games was Oddworld: New 'n' Tasty!.
 Oddworld Inhabitants, the game's publisher, had reached out to the company for the release, which drove it to release more games from external partners.
 Limited Run Games settled on producing these games fully at its own cost and then retaining 30% of the gross income, with Bogart noting a lower cut would be unsustainable.
 With the release of Futuridium EP Deluxe in 2016, Limited Run Games switched to using a distribution center to handle shipments.
 The company launched 46 games in 2016.
 Originally, Limited Run Games produced only a fixed number of copies, which it later replaced with a pre-order period to manufacture according to demand.
 According to Fairhurst, the limited ordering window acts as a call to action that helps the company reach a minimum order quantity.
 Limited Run Games also began producing collector's editions.
 As Mighty Rabbit Studios returned to contract work, the two companies were formally separated.
 By October 2017, Limited Run Games had relocated from Cary to nearby Apex.

+Legal hurdles (2017–2019)

 In September 2017, the ESRB introduced a lowered fee for rating games brought from digital to physical formats.
 In response, the major console manufacturers introduced requirements that all games released for their platforms must carry a rating.
 This change forced Limited Run Games and similar companies to apply, pay, and wait for ESRB ratings for each game released.
 While it did not have to cancel any release, the company noted that the new requirement represented a hurdle, as it was covering the entire production cost of each game.
 In October 2018, Limited Run Games partnered with the electronics market chain Best Buy to have limited quantities of select games, including Yooka-Laylee and Golf Story, stocked at Best Buy's stores.